mikechambers/ChromeExtensionIconTester/readme.md

 You can now toggle through the icons and badges by clicking the icon in the toolbar.

-If something doesnt seems to work, you can view errors by navigating to [chrome://extensions/](chrome://extensions/) and click "inspect views background page" for the Chrome Extension Icon card.
+If something doesn't seems to work, you can view errors by navigating to [chrome://extensions/](chrome://extensions/) and click "inspect views background page" for the Chrome Extension Icon card.